 The Ronald Rae Sculpture Exhibition of hand carved granite sculptures has been on tour in England since 1994 showing at major venues such as Sheffield, Milton Keynes, Regent’s Park, London, the Natural History Museum, the Yorkshire Sculpture Park, Holyrood Park, Edinburgh and currently at The Falkirk Wheel in Central Scotland.
 His best loved sculpture the Lion of Scotland is currently on exhibition in St Andrew Square Garden, Edinburgh.

 Each exhibition has varied in theme with new sculptures being added whilst others have found permanent homes.
-The current exhibition at The Falkirk Wheel includes three of Rae’s latest works including a most tender work, the ten tonne Heavy Horse and Foal.
-Also being exhibited for the first time – Elephant Family and St. Francis.
+The current exhibition at The Falkirk Wheel includes Rae’s ten tonne Elephant Family.
 The sculptures were carved over the past twenty three years in the grounds of Cramond Kirk in Edinburgh.

 Ronald Rae was born in Ayr, Scotland in 1946.
 Whilst still in short trousers he struck his first granite rock.
 At the age of twelve he was drawing a weekly cartoon strip for a local newspaper.
 Drawing would be an important part of his life but sculpture his main love and obsession.

 In the beginning Rae explored his faith through his art.
 This resulted in a large series of emotive drawings and carvings based on the life of Christ.
 Being brought up in the countryside it followed that he expressed his appreciation of animals in his art.
 Aware of his Celtic heritage he thrilled at seeing Scotland’s ancient carved stones and Celtic crosses that often included wild boar, horses and bears.
-Some of these animals are celebrated at The Falkirk Wheel exhibition.
+In response he has carved all these animals.

 Rae was always intrigued by prehistoric cave art.
 This perhaps inspired his relief sculpture Bison.
 In this work he did not carve the stone in the round but used his chisel to draw on its surface.
 Also carved in relief is the monumental Tyger Tyger.